Organize Anything With The Johnny Decimal System

 • Third, it makes it easy to see where information is NOT supposed to be

-The Johnny Decimal numbering system
+How The Johnny Decimal Numbering System Works

 With the Johnny Decimal system, numbers are always structured.